Manufacturing, Ripening, Process Control and Grading

 6. Checked rinds, mold penetration, gas or Swiss holes (always 3rd).

-Figures 17.1 and 17.2 below show a technical cheese judging score card.
+Figures 16.1 and 16.2 below show a technical cheese judging score card.
 The technical score judging card is similar to the traditional defect based grading, which deducts points for defects in each category.
 Most current cheese judging employs both a technical and an aesthetic judge.
 The technical judge sums the points for each category to obtain a total score out of 50.
-This score is then added to the aesthetic score (see Figure 17.2) for a total score our of 100.
+This score is then added to the aesthetic score (see Figure 16.1) for a total score out of 100.

 Figure 13.1: Technical cheese judging Score Card.
 The technical score judging card is similar to the traditional defect based grading, which deducts points for defects in each category.
 Most current cheese judging employs both a technical and an aesthetic judge.
 The technical judge sums the points for each category to obtain a total score out of 50.
 This score is then added to the aesthetic score (see table 13.2) for a total score our of 100.